ejscience/2025_Wamaitha_Rhesus_OvarianReserve/README.md

 - Multiple hits (none on target): `FRP_Human_probes_on_Macaca_mulatta.multiple_hits.csv`
 - No hits: `FRP_Human_probes_on_Macaca_mulatta.no_hit.csv`

-To begin analysis, follow `MakingFilteredProbes.sh` to combine the single hit probe list with the subset of mixed multi-probes that are on target single hits; this generates the `filtered.probes.csv` output file.
+To begin analysis, we followed `MakingFilteredProbes.sh` to combine the single hit probe list with the subset of mixed multi-probes that are on target single hits; this generates the `filtered.probes.csv` output file.

-To run spaceranger with the filtered probe list, follow `Visium_submission.sh` for the W5 and W6 samples analysed with Visium CytAssist.
-Follow `VisiumHD_submission.sh` for the W19 sample analysed with the Visium HD CytAssist platform.
+To run spaceranger with the filtered probe list, we followed `Visium_submission.sh` for the W5 and W6 samples analysed with Visium CytAssist, and `VisiumHD_submission.sh` for the W19 sample analysed with the Visium HD CytAssist platform.

 ## Visium_DEGanalysis

 For the W5 and W6 samples, `FilteredProbesFullRun.Rmd` outlines the Seurat analysis workflow and sample visualisation steps used to generate Fig. 2A, 2B, S3C and S3D, and lists the required libraries and dependencies.
 Please note that the background H&E tissue images were converted from RGB to black and white using ImageJ.

-For DEG analysis to compare gonadal regions to mesonephros or adrenal regions in the same tissue section, follow `Ovary_emb020.R` (for sample ONPRC020) or the equivalent .R file for the sample of interest (see Gonad sample key in Supplementary Materials for alternate IDs).
+DEG analysis to compare gonadal regions to mesonephros or adrenal regions in the same tissue section is outlined in `Ovary_emb020.R` (for sample ONPRC020) or the equivalent .R file for the sample of interest (see Gonad sample key in Supplementary Materials for alternate IDs).
 For DEG analysis comparing gonadal regions _between_ samples, see relevant .R files in the 'Comparison' folder.

 ## CosMx